Welcome to Dragonflies Class Page

 How can I check my child’s progress?

-Miss Day will assess your child regularly using the Foundation Stage Profile which enables us to track your child’s development.
-Continual assessment is carried out on every pupil through observations, annotating their work, questioning and monitoring reading.
-Every week Miss Day and Miss Franklin will have 3 children as there key children.
-During this week they will write observations and take photos of your child progress which goes into their learning journeys.
-After this week Miss Day and Miss Franklin will invite you in to talk about your child progress (like a parents evening).
+Mrs Placentino will assess your child regularly using the Foundation Stage Profile which enables us to track your child’s development.
+Continual assessment is carried out on every pupil through observations, annotation of work, questioning and monitoring reading.
+In addition to this, each week we will have 3 'focus children', they are a particular focus for all the staff and the observations and assessments that are made and photographs that are taken are added to their 'Learning Journey'.
+The following week parents are invited in to talk about your child progress (like a parents evening).
 This will happen 3 times throughout the year.

 A Safe and Secure Place to Learn: Clear boundaries and rules are explored with the children so they understand why they are in place promoting confidence and security.
 ‘If a child feels security and love they can be happy.
 If a child is happy they can learn’.
 Willowcroft EYFS staff 2015.